Product Selector

 Configure Neural Hybrid Search

-Neural Hybrid Search combines lexical-semantic search with dense vector search.
+Neural Hybrid Search combines lexical-semantic search with semantic vector search.

 This feature is currently only available to clients who have contracted with Lucidworks for features related to Neural Hybrid Search and Lucidworks AI.